 Alex Rider thinks he is a normal school boy, until his uncle is killed.
-He discovers that his uncle was actually spy on a mission, when he was killed.
+He discovers that his uncle was actually then redirected up a mountain in his coffin for burial.
 Alex is recruited by Alan Blunt to continue the mission.
 He is sent to Cornwall to investigate a new computer system, which Darrius Sayle has created.
 He plans to give the new computer systems to every school in the country, but Mr. Blunt has other ideas and Alex must find out what it is.Written by

 Courtesy of Terra Artists Management Ltd. See more »

 5 of 5 people found this review helpful.